 By this time, it may be a good idea to walk back to your Kuku Camper Van, just minutes away, and turn in for the night, a good night’s sleep is a wise choice.
 You will want your full rest, because tomorrow is another day for adventure in Iceland!

 You are planning a trip in Iceland and you would like to know when is the best time for whale watching?

-As it is for northern lights, there is indeed some months in the year when you are more likely to see whales, we can divide the year in two seasons in Iceland, winter and summer, and it won’t be the same experience depending on which season you go.
+As it is for northern lights, there is indeed some months in the year when you are more likely to see whales.
+We can divide the year in two seasons in Iceland, winter and summer.
+It surely won’t be the same experience depending on which season you go.

 In fact, you can go to see whales throughout the year, but during summer more whales can be seen in the Icelandic seas.

-The main reason that makes summer season more interesting for whale watching is actually weather, during the warmer months there is less wind and obviously warmer temperatures, which will be way more comfortable for you, but will also leave the sea nice and flat so you can spot whales more easily.
+The main reason that makes summer season more interesting is the weather, during the warmer months there is less wind and obviously warmer temperatures, which will be way more comfortable for you, but will also leave the sea nice and flat so you can spot whales more easily.

 But it is also the best season for another reason, directly related to the whale migration.
 Whales typically spend winter seasons around the equator mainly for breeding, and the summer seasons closer to the poles for feeding.